tmkeil/PocketRemoteControl/README.md

-# Remote Access App via React Native App and python Backend
+# Remote Access App via React Native and python Backend

 This small tool lets me remotely check my PC’s status and shut it down via a React Native app.
 It combines a Python backend and React Native frontend, securely exposed through a Cloudflare tunnel.
 I built it to explore APIs, JWT authentication, QR code login, and handling CORS with a proxy.